dcavanau/build-an-integration-application-using-ibm-cloud-pak-for-integration/README.md

 <img src="./images/image-20200609204306444.png" alt="image-20200609204306444" />

-(You may not see this many services, clusters etc – the lab authors have many things in their IBM Cloud accounts.)
+(You may not see this many services, clusters etc – the authors have many things in their IBM Cloud accounts.)

 If you already have the IBM Watson services in your account, or you know how to create them then skip to ‘Obtaining your Watson Credentials’